-More information on recent changes in coral indicators and the relationships with environmental conditions are provided in the latest Marine Monitoring Program inshore coral report (Thompson et al. 2020).
+More information on recent changes in coral indicators and the relationships with environmental conditions are provided in the latest Marine Monitoring Program inshore coral report.

 The overall seagrass grade in for the South zone remained ‘poor’ with the score unchanged at 35.